Unpolarized Shafarevich conjectures for hyper-K\"ahler varieties

-By the smooth and proper base change theorems (see \cite[Th\'eor\`eme XII.5.1]{SGA4} in the scheme setting and \cite{LiuZheng} for the more general setting), having good reduction implies the unramifiedness.
-Therefore, The difference between $\Sha_M(F,R)$ and $\Sha_M^{\hom}(F,R)$ is partially explained by the following observation: \begin{proposition} Let $X$ and $Y$ be hyper-K\"ahler varieties defined over $F$.
-Suppose that $X$ and $Y$ are birationally isomorphic over $F$.
+By the smooth and proper base change theorems (see \cite[Th\'eor\`eme XII.5.1]{SGA4} and \cite[{Tag 0DG2}]{stacks-project}), having good reduction implies the unramifiedness.
+Therefore, The difference between $\Sha_M(F,R)$ and $\Sha_M^{\hom}(F,R)$ is partially explained by the following observation: \begin{proposition} Let $X$ and $Y$ be hyper-Kähler varieties over $F$.
+Suppose that $X$ and $Y$ are birationally equivalent over $F$.
 Then $X\in \Sha^\mathrm{hom}_{M}(F,R)$ if and only if $Y\in \Sha^\mathrm{hom}_{M}(F,R)$. \end{proposition}

 \begin{proof} For any height 1 prime ideal $\mathfrak{p}$ of $R$, let $F_{\mathfrak{p}}$ be the completion of $F$ at $\mathfrak{p}$.
 The birational isomorphism between $X$ and $Y$ is an isomorphism in codimension 1, hence we have an isomorphism